B-AROL-O/FREISA/code/oak-d-lite-module/README.md

 - Initialization: `pipeline = depthai.Pipeline()`
   - Possibility to specify OpenVINO version: `pipeline.setOpenVINOVersion(depthai.OpenVINO.Version.VERSION_2021_4)`
 - Create and configure nodes
-- Upload pipeline to device at its instantiation: `device = depthai.Device(pipeline)`
+- Upload pipeline to the device at its instantiation: `device = depthai.Device(pipeline)`

 *Note*: by passing to `depthai.Device` a different pipeline, it is possible to 'change' the CV model used in the camera.